-If you need assistance instead of sending a letter or e-mail, you can talk to the chair of governors or [person designated by the school] who will write down what is discussed and what, in your own words, would resolve the problem and then be asked to sign them as a true record of what was said.
+If you need assistance instead of sending a letter or e-mail, you can talk to the chair of governors who will write down what is discussed and what, in your own words, would resolve the problem and then be asked to sign them as a true record of what was said.
 We would normally expect you to do this within five school days of receiving the school's response.
 We will let you know how the complaint will be dealt with and will send a letter to confirm this.
 The complaints committee will normally have a meeting with you within 15 school days of receiving your letter.